Dickinson's Birds

 C19

 Together these lists suggest the boundaries of the 19th-century’s formal knowledge of Amherst’s and Western Massachusetts’s birds.
-Now cultural artifacts as much scientific records, they also bear witness to the habits of mind of the observers who made them in an era when Nature was still the Book of Nature.
+Now cultural artifacts as much scientific records, these early Field Guides also bear witness to the habits of mind of the observers who made them in an era when Nature was still the Book of Nature.
 Emmons’s, Allen’s, and Clark’s often telegraphic notes marking, among other things, the first sightings of a bird in spring—“Bobolink.
 4 April.
 Miss Morse” (Clark 1887)—and the last glimpses of it in autumn leaving for its wintering range—“Passes south in November” (Clark 1887)—offer tiny archives of feeling.

 C20